-The spa was gorgeous, it was extremely relaxing and the facilities were amazing.
-I spent a good hour and a half in here and came out feeling totally rejuvenated.
+The spa was gorgeous.
+It was extremely relaxing and the facilities were amazing.
+So I spent a good hour and a half in here and came out feeling totally rejuvenated.
 It is worth noting however that access to the spa is at an additional cost.

 There’s so much to see and do and the adventures in this sprawling park are endless.
-There’s even Tree Climbing for adventurers and a water park which the complimentary guest transport can take you too.
+There’s even Tree Climbing for adventurers.
+A water park which the complimentary guest transport can take you too.
 They offer an exclusive 3 hours guest swim on certain days.

 It’s worth using your map and programme like a bible to ensure you make the most out of your stay.

 All in all my day at Bluestone despite the weather was thoroughly enjoyable.
-There’s lots of activities to keep all ages entertained.
+There are lots of activities to keep all ages entertained.
 I’d like to stay again (this time dog not in tow) and actually stay on the Park to really experience the whole Bluestone adventure.

 I particularly enjoyed the Spa facilities and upon my exit noticed that they’ve started their Phase 3 extension of the park.

-My only criticism is that this is not a dog friendly resort and with the stats of the U.K. Being there’s 2 dogs to every household I feel that their free range fun can’t be enjoyed by all.
-There is a severe lack of information regarding the fact no dogs are allowed on the park on their website.
-The expansive walks and surrounding scenery would be best enjoyed with your four legged friends.
-Perhaps in the future this may be an option but until then make sure you leave the dog at home.
+My only criticism is that this is not a dog-friendly resort and with the stats of the U.K. are that there are 2 dogs in every household.
+Consequently, I feel that their free-range fun can’t be enjoyed by all.
+There is a severe lack of information regarding the fact no dogs are allowed in the park on their website.
+The expansive walks and surrounding scenery would be best enjoyed with your four-legged friends.
+Perhaps in the future, this may be an option but until then make sure you leave the dog at home.

 As I arrived back at the cottage I was talking all about my day and showing the photos I had taken I was shown some photos of Amroth.
 A very wet Amroth.
-The pair of them were absolutely soaking upon their return, they had to stop off at the pub on the way back to the car to dry off (any excuse!).
+The pair of them were absolutely soaking upon their return.
+As a result, they had to stop off at the pub on the way back to the car to dry off (any excuse!).

-From what I was told, it’s a small village with a few shops and cafes along the seafront, most of which are dog friendly.
-It sounded perfect for when the weather is a little better and not lashing with rain.
+From what I was told, it’s a small village with a few shops and cafes along the seafront.
+Most of which are dog-friendly.
+Therefore, it sounded perfect for when the weather is a little better and not lashing with rain.

-We retired to watch the television as the rain continued to lash on the patio doors and Ziggy looked longingly outside for it to stop.
+We retired to watch the television as the rain continued to lash on the patio doors.
+Ziggy looked longingly outside for it to stop.